Daniel-Mietchen/events/SciDataCon2016.md

 ![Map of 1854 Broad Street cholera outbreak](https://upload.wikimedia.org/wikipedia/commons/2/27/Snow-cholera-map-1.jpg)

 [John Snow](https://en.wikipedia.org/wiki/John_Snow)'s [original map](https://commons.wikimedia.org/wiki/File:Snow-cholera-map-1.jpg) of the [1854 Broad Street cholera outbreak in London](https://en.wikipedia.org/wiki/1854_Broad_Street_cholera_outbreak).
-Cholera cases are highlighted in black, as is the pump through which the contaiminated water was distributed.
+Cholera cases are highlighted in black, as are water pumps.
+The pump on Broad Street turned out to have been the one through which the contaiminated water was distributed.